About Us

 Chief Commercial Officer, Executive Director

-Carole Charter joined the Society in 2003 and since then has held a variety of marketing and customer related roles within the business.
+Carole Charter joined the Society in 2003 and has since held a variety of marketing and customer-related roles within the business.
 She was appointed to Chief Commercial Officer and joined the Board in April 2020.
-Carole brings a wealth of knowledge and understanding of financial services and the building society sector to the role which encompasses responsibility for marketing, product development, lending and financial support & arrears.
-Carole has an Accountancy & Financial Management degree from the University of Sheffield.
-Carole attends the Risk committee and chairs the Operational & Conduct Risk Committee.

 Lucy Crumplin